tdubose/emotional-labor-assessment/README.md

 		* Makeup
 		* Body hair maintenance
 	* Do I pause to observe the context (my partner's body language or current activity, what's been happening today, etc.) before I involve my partner in something me-focused?
 (Whether that's a request or a touch or whatever.)
-	* Do I unnecessarily interrupt my partner from an activity?
+	* Do I try not to unnecessarily interrupt my partner from an activity?

 * Do I actively resist inequity in my relationship?
 	* Am I conscious of the ways in which my partner will be judged for mutual responsibilities (cleanliness of the house when guests come over, behaviour and appearance of kids, standards of food served, etc) and do I acknowledge those and step up to deliver a good team execution?
 	* Do I actively give my partner backup against the patriarchy and other oppression, in public and private?
 Examples:
-		* Reminding people that my female partner is not just a mom but is also a scientist doing interesting work
+		* Reminding people that my female partner is, e.g., not just a mom but is also a scientist doing interesting work
 		* Reinforcing their decisions to opt out of emotional or domestic labor
-	* Do we both have a reasonable balance of leisure time and work time for both?
+	* Do we both have a reasonable balance of leisure time and work time?
 	* Are both of us disrupted at the same rate?
 	* Do we both get time to maintain our own health and hygiene?
 	* If the relationship is imbalanced for a while (e.g. someone's in full-time school or has to work overtime) and the other partner picks up the slack, is that compensated when the imbalance ends?